Wojtur28/GitHubApi/README.md

 # GitHub Repository Viewer

-Simple application to return a list of a user's repositories with branches using the GitHub API, excluding forks.
+Simple Spring Boot application to return a list of a user's repositories with branches using the GitHub API, excluding forks.

 ## Features

 - List all non-fork GitHub repositories for a specified user.
 - Retrieve branch names and last commit SHAs for each branch.
+- Handle various error scenarios:
+  - User not found (`404`)
-- Handle different error scenarios including user not found, API rate limit exceeded, and unexpected errors.
+  - API rate limit exceeded (`403`)
+  - Too many requests (`429`)
+  - Unexpected errors (`500`)
+- Uses `RestClient` for calling external APIs.
+- Integration tests with `Testcontainers` and `WireMock`.

 ## Warning